WHAT IS MAGICK?

 WHY SECULAR MAGICK?

-Spookywood was previously formatted by pantheistic Paganism after being raised Protestant Christian.
-The cyber hub updated in 2021 to secular magick after deconstructing religious beliefs and reaching secular conclusions about the emergence of consciousness and its definition.
+Spookywood was previously formatted by pantheistic Paganism and Western Christianity.
+The cyber hub updated in 2021 to secular magick after religious deconstruction and reaching secular conclusions about consciousness, the definitions of God, Will, magick, occultism and the supernatural.

-When molecules evolve as coffee beans that are harvested by people and processed through bistros, we call this: ESPRESSO MAGICK.
+When molecules evolve as coffee beans harvested by people and processed in bistros, we call this: ESPRESSO MAGICK.

-When molecules emerge vast galaxies of space, stars and planets, we call this: ASTRO MAGICK.
+When molecules emerge vast galaxies of space, stars and planets (regardless of human involvement), we call this: ASTRO MAGICK.

-Would you like to learn more about this topic?
-Please follow and subscribe to Spookywood's email list and socials for updates on new content!
+If you'd like to learn more about secular magick, please follow and subscribe to Spookywood's email list and socials for updates!

 Bashiru, Suleiman.
 (2020).
 Principles of Design Importance.
 UX Collective.
 Web Accessed, 2022. https://uxdesign.cc/principles-of-design-importance-9de65d53682c